Avaiga/taipy-doc/docs/knowledge_base/tutorials/chatbot/index.md

 # Step 9: More features

-We can add notifications, a sidebar with a button to clear the conversation and a history of previous conversations.
-You can find the full code in the [GitHub repository](https://github.com/Avaiga/demo-llm-chat)
+We can add notifications, a sidebar with a button to clear the conversation and a history of previous discussions.
+You can find the complete code in the [GitHub repository](https://github.com/Avaiga/demo-llm-chat)

 # Step 10: Deploying the application to Taipy Cloud

-We are now going to deploy the application to Taipy Cloud so it is accessible from anyone with a link.
+We are now going to deploy the application to Taipy Cloud, so it is accessible from anyone with a link.

-Firstly we need to store the API key in an environment variable.
+Firstly, we need to store the API key in an environment variable.
 Replace the line that defines *client* in [Step 5](#step-5-create-a-function-to-generate-responses) with:

 ```python